How to Become a Roofing Contractor in North Carolina

 • Business law, lien laws, bonds, licensing laws, ethics, sedimentation and erosion control, etc.

 Properly preparing for the exam will be key to passing it.
 Use prep courses, practice exams, and official study materials.
 You will also need to review NC building codes relevant to roofing and ensure you stay updated.
-Additionally, familiarize yourself with laws on contracts, insurance, and bonds to make sure you understand all relevant material.

 Step 4: Maintain Your License